Mobirise

 FUTURE RURAL AFRICA

-Eastern Boundaries Upwelling Systems.
-The coastal upwelling areas on the eastern edges of the Atlantic and Pacific Oceans are among the most biologically productive regions of the ocean.
-These ecosystems are defined by ocean currents that bring nutrient-rich but oxygen-poor water to coasts that line the eastern edges of the world's ocean basins.
-These regions generate more than 10% of primary marine production on less than 1% of the ocean's surface and contribute 20-30% of global fisheries production.
+Eastern Boundary Upwelling Systems.
+The coastal upwelling zones on the eastern edges of the Atlantic and Pacific Oceans are among the most biologically productive regions of the oceans.
+These ecosystems are defined by ocean currents that bring nutrient-rich but oxygen-poor waters to coasts that line the eastern edges of the world's ocean basins.
+These regions generate more than 10% of primary marine production on less than 1% of the ocean's surface and account for 20-30% of global fisheries production.

-Overview of processes and research topics of Tropical Atlantic Ocean Upwelling
+Overview of processes and research topics in the Tropical Atlantic Upwelling Region

-Multidisciplinary research on natural and societal systems in tropical upwelling regimes enables assessment of future fisheries and economic potential, conservation strategies and climate connections.
+Multidisciplinary research on natural and societal systems in tropical upwelling regimes facilitates the assessment of future fisheries and economic potential, conservation strategies and climate connections.

 (Illustration: Christoph Kersten/GEOMAR)